BGCI Patron Gardens

-We are delighted to have the Royal Botanic Gardens, Victoria, South China Botanical Garden, Shanghai Botanical Garden, Singapore Botanic Garden, The Royal Botanic Gardens, Kew, Chicago Botanic Garden, The Royal Botanic Gardens, Sydney, United States Botanic Garden, Dunedin Botanic Garden, Kadoorie Farm and Botanic Garden, The Morton Arboretum, Missouri Botanical Garden, Shanghai Chenshan Botanical Garden, Shenzhen Fairy Lake Botanic Garden and Xishuangbanna Tropical Botanical Garden as our current Patron Gardens.
+We are delighted to have the Royal Botanic Gardens, Victoria, South China Botanical Garden, Shanghai Botanical Garden, Singapore Botanic Garden, The Royal Botanic Gardens, Kew, Chicago Botanic Garden, The Royal Botanic Gardens, Sydney, United States Botanic Garden, Dunedin Botanic Garden, Kadoorie Farm and Botanic Garden, The Morton Arboretum, Missouri Botanical Garden, Shanghai Chenshan Botanical Garden, Fairylake Botanical Garden, Shenzhen, Xishuangbanna Tropical Botanical Garden, Atlanta Botanical Garden, and Huntington Botanical Gardens as our current Patron Gardens.
 These institutions act as key partners to BGCI and help to shape our programmes of work in a mutually beneficial way.

 Chicago Botanic Garden (USA)